Coral-Protocol/Coral-GithubMCP-Agent/README.md

 ## [Github Coral Agent](https://github.com/Coral-Protocol/github-coral-agent)

-The Github Coral Agent is an open-source agent designed for managing GitHub repositories using a multi-agent architecture.
+The Github Coral Agent is an open-source agent designed for managing GitHub repositories.

 ## Responsibility
-The Github Coral Agent manages GitHub repositories, supporting creation, updating, searching for repositories and files, handling issues and pull requests, and facilitating collaboration through comments and reviews.
+The Github Coral Agent is an open-source agent designed for managing GitHub repositories.
+It supports creating, updating, and searching for repositories and files, handling issues and pull requests, and facilitating collaboration through comments and reviews using a multi-agent architecture.

 ## Details
 - **Framework**: LangChain